hipstersmoothie/github-activity-viewer/README.md

-// TODO: setup deploy
+// add sidebar
   // TODO: setup work dashboard
-// TODO: package into chrome extension
+  // your events (what you starred, etc)
-// TODO: cache data for quick first load
+  // Find followers from the intersections of your followers followers